-Use of cell phone are not permitted during class or clinical education.
-Cell phone must be turned off or be in vibrate mode and secured away during classroom, laboratory and clinical activities.
+The use of cell phones is not permitted during class or clinical education.
+Cell phones must be turned off or be in vibrate mode and secured away during classroom, laboratory, and clinical activities.
 Students may use their cell phones during scheduled break periods.